Haek82/Smart_IP_Comissioning_Tool/README.md

 Once discovered the program will compare the speaker configuration to the master list, <br>if confiugaration differs from master list the program will prompt you if you want to update config.<br>
 If update is run and completed the program will write speaker mac address and Dante name to maste list.<br>
 <h3>NOTE !</h3>
-Excel file can not be open during the time program writes to master list.<br>
+Excel file can not be open during the time program writes to master list.
+<br><br>

 Tested with firmware version 44x0-1.1.11-202007021238, problems with earlier firmware versions due to constant development of API.